NanoSim/Porto/README.md

 ## Installation

-This guide assumes that the following software has been configured and
+This guide assumes that the following portoware has been configured and
 installed:

 * Qt 5.x  [Qt Downloads](http://qt-project.org/downloads)